johhyeji/30DayMapChallenge2024/README.md

 This year, we would like to participate to the #30DayMapChallenge2024 as a group: Rbanism.
 Given our community focus on the programming language R, we add a constraint to the challenge, which is that **each map has to be made using R**.
 To make it more manageable, we spread the task of producing 30 maps among ourselves, and we provide inspiration and data by including BK bachelor students' GIS production.
 That way, your task is *only* to reproduce the map using with R.

-If you would like to join the challenge, you can register your interest to rbanism@tudelft.nl, pick a theme you would like to work on, select a map from the GIS gallery if needed, and be prepared to post your map as part of the #30DayMapChallenge2024_Rbanism.
+If you would like to join the challenge, you can register your interest to [Rbanism](mailto:rbanism@tudelft.nl), pick a theme you would like to work on and eventually post your map as part of the #30DayMapChallenge2024_Rbanism.
+If you need inspiration, checkout the BK Student GIS gallery and invite them to pair up.

-It can be a **great opportunity to work on your mapping skills with R, to experiment with new packages and new functions, and to link with fellow R mappers at TU Delft**.
+It can be a **great opportunity to work on your mapping skills with R, to experiment with new packages and new functions, and to link with fellow mappers at TU Delft**.
 We're looking forward to see what Rbanism comes up with as a community, and will host the result on our [website](rbanism.org).

  N | Topic | Number of times in previous 5 years